Cmerdman/CSE6242Project/ReadMe.txt

 Project folder contains the code required for the project and subfolders for the data and linear regression models.
  - Code Data.py is utilized to clean raw data files.
  - Code DBSCAN.py is used to analyze and cluster the cleaned data files.
- - Code [NAME OF CODE] is used to run the visualization.
+ - Code Visualization_dashboard is used to run the visualization.
  - Environment.yaml is used to set the python environment for the project.
 Project folder contains the following subfolders:
  - Data.
 Used to store the data for this project.